Losing an eye: Enucleation and prosthetic eye FAQ

 When Is Enucleation Necessary?

-Also, unsightly blind eyes frequently are removed in order to rehabilitate the eye socket and offer the patient a better cosmetic alternative.
+Also, unsightly blind eyes may be removed in order to rehabilitate the eye socket and offer the patient a cosmetic alternative.

 What Can I Expect Immediately After Enucleation Surgery?

 Enucleation surgery typically is performed under general anesthesia, so you won't feel any discomfort during the procedure.
-Local anesthesia is often applied at the end of the surgery so you will experience little or no discomfort when you wake up in the recovery room afterward.
+Local anesthesia may be applied at the end of the surgery so you will experience little or no discomfort when you wake up in the recovery room afterward.

 A small plastic conformer that resembles half an almond shell is placed behind the eyelids to maintain their shape after surgery.
 Occasionally, a single stitch is placed in the eyelids to temporarily sew them together for a few days.
 The conformer serves as a placeholder for the artificial eye that is fitted several weeks later, after swelling has subsided and sufficient healing has taken place.

-It's common to have a headache the first day or two after surgery, but this typically can be managed with over-the-counter headache medicine, such as Tylenol, every six hours.
+It's common to have a headache the first day or two after surgery, but this typically can be managed with over-the-counter headache medicine.
 Occasionally, a prescription pain medication may be required.

 Some patients may need medicine for nausea, which usually lasts only a day or two.